 Here’s something else to think about.
 You put your employer’s data at risk by working on an unsecured network (and that usually ends up badly.
 As in FIRED.)

 As important as it is to use a VPN when you’re away from home, there is another great benefit of a VPN as well.

 Avoid ISP Throttling With a VPN

 Many ISPs throttle upload and download speeds after users reach data thresholds.
-Connecting to the internet through a VPN hides your IP address so your data isn’t throttled.
+Connecting to the internet through a VPN hides your IP address, so your data isn’t throttled.
 And here’s another reason to use a VPN.
 Have you ever tried to watch a video and received the annoying message, “Video not available in your country?”

 Most VPN services allow you to choose servers based in different countries to connect through.
 This makes it look like you’re viewing from a permitted country.
-This can also be handy if you’re travelling in a country that restricts internet access, like Cuba.
+This can also be handy if you’re travelling to a country that restricts internet access, like Cuba.

 So it’s clear there are massive benefits from using a VPN connection, both in terms of data protection and avoiding throttling.
 But is it worth paying for a VPN, or is a free service good enough?

 Are Free VPNs as Good as Paid VPN Services?